 Filmmaker Adam Curtis uses Yurchak’s term as the title of his 2016 BBC documentary.
 In “Hypernormalization”, he outlines a world that in the last half century has transitioned from a complex network of planning, policy and realpolitik to a system based almost entirely on pretense and profit.
 In this new “post political” world, financiers and corporations hold the reins and politicians are reduced to simple managers.
 Speaking about the finals years of the Soviet system Curtis states, “The Soviet Union became a society where everyone knew that what their leaders said was not real because they could see with their own eyes that the economy was falling apart.
 But everyone had to play along and pretend that it was real because no one could imagine any alternative…you were so much a part of the system that it was impossible to see beyond it.
 The fakeness was hyper normal.”
 As the society became more and more dedicated to maintaining the pretense of normalcy in the absence of corrective policies, the more the system unraveled, and the more the pretend “fake society” became reality.

 The parallels to the current situation in the US are clear.
 As the old ways of doing things fail or become increasingly dysfunctional, when real change is needed, this is precisely many decide to either just soldier on as if everything were normal, or rededicate themselves to tradition.
 Even protest against the status quo is mired in outdated traditions and practices.
 However, if we use Yurchak’s more sophisticated analysis of human behavior, we perhaps see that there is a growing conflict and distance between how Americans actually participate in society in their everyday activities, and the actual values and meanings behind them.
 There is a sense that as we go through our performative duties, where we fully embrace the current way of being culturally (including economic norms), we are at the same time unsure of what we really stand for as a people and as a nation.
 In this situation, some people do in fact retreat into simple, more traditionally approved explanations, while others fill this confusing, undefined space with new and progressive discourses, and still more simply struggle to live their everyday lives within the outdated confines of a crumbling system.
-The conservative movement in America, having won most of its battles, and finding itself without any real enemies to rally against, has begun to show more clearly its true exploitative roots.
-Its red state supporters are having trouble understanding that they too have been taken advantage of economically and that the not so hidden true core of conservatism, the privilege of white supremacy, is not enough protection as the capitalist system finally begins to consumes them.
+Both major political parties have failed their constituencies.
+The liberals have sold themselves out while the conservative movement in America, having won most of its battles, and finding itself without any real enemies to rally against, has begun to show more clearly its true exploitative roots.
+Both red state and blue state supporters are having trouble understanding that they have been taken advantage of and that white privilege is not enough protection as the capitalist system finally begins to consume them as well.

 The way the violin business is managed is the result not of academic education and study, but of long and slowly evolving tradition.
 Students at vocational violin schools are taught only the rudiments of violin making, and almost nothing about how to market their instruments, survive in a competitive workplace, or run a violin shop.
 Because there is a lack of published economic theory or academic tradition, those new to the business learn informally from colleagues or employers.
 In many ways they are like police recruits who after graduating from the police academy learn the way policing really works on the streets, in fact being initiated into it like a gang, with its own set of rules and traditions, secrets and taboos.
 Much of our system may be corrupt, but not always by definition or by mere existence – it’s just that our current system tends towards corruption.
 In this gray space we call the violin business it’s more common that new members are corrupted or are taught to put up with certain irregularities, because, “That’s how it’s done”.
 As I’ve written in previous essays, certain belief systems within the Violin Business become permanent, with members of the trade feeling the need to tow the party line as it were, rather than examine principles they take for granted.
 So many in the field depend on unexplored myths and traditions for their very identity that they are incapable of critique or reform, much less revolution.
 The same could be said of music students, teachers and professional players.
 Those who are in fact aware of problems and have real critiques, mainly players and academics, often feel hesitant to voice their views publically or too forcefully for fear of retaliation that would threaten their professional standing and economic situation.
 So we have a system of self-censorship precisely when we need more open questioning.